SatanWoo/JSDebugger/README.md

 **JavaScript-Based Debugger For Inspecting Running State Of Your Application**

-<span style="color:red">The status of this project is under rapid development, the stability is not guaranteed</span>
+> The status of this project is under rapid development, the stability is not guaranteed

 JSDebugger is a runtime inspecting tool for you to dig into details of your applications.